 , is merged into prod

-Changes in the prod
+.
+Changes in the

 branch trigger live deployments.
-Typically,
+Typically, updates to prod

 occur through merges from